Demolition Permits in

 Under Oregon seismic provisions, structural plans are reviewed for retrofitting and shear-wall integrity to comply with the Oregon Structural Specialty Code.

-Zoning in Wheeler County
+Local Zoning & Setbacks in Wheeler County

 Zoning & Cost Factors